Bernhard Lang: Music Theatre

 Der Hetzer, a re-writing of Giuseppe Verdi's Otello, had its world premiere at the Dortmund Theatre in 2021.
 In the intervals between the four acts local hip-hop artists, rappers and DJs comment on their own experiences with the opera's central themes.

 Cheap Opera #2 "Playing Trump", a work commissioned by the Hamburg State Opera with a libretto by Dieter Sperl, based on original texts by the former US president, premiered in 2021.

 The End of Creation.
 Anthropocene, premiered at the Staatstheater Augsburg in April 2022, is an overwriting of Haydn's Schöpfung.
 The original libretto is replaced by a new one written by André Bücker based on Lord Byron's Darkness and Jean Paul's Rede des Toten Christus vom Weltgebäude herab (Speech of the Dead Christ from the World Building).

 Lang's work is the last part of the full-length staged oratorio.
 The first two parts of Haydn's Schöpfung conform for the most part with the original, but the recitatives have been transformed by Dietmar Dath into scenes for actors.
 Lang composed the very different third part, which shows our planet when the human part of creation comes to an end.

 The work was also performed in the 2022/23 season.

-HIOB, an opera for voices, choir, orchestra and jazz trio, based on Michael Sturminger's libretto after the novel Job by Joseph Roth, was premiered in February 2023 at the Stadttheater Klagenfurt to standing ovations.
+HIOB, an opera for voices, choir, orchestra and jazz trio, based on Michael Sturminger's libretto after the novel Job by Joseph Roth, was premiered in February 2023 at the Stadttheater Klagenfurt to standing ovations and won the Austrian Music Theatre Award 2024 for Best First/World Premiere.

+The opera Dora, based on a libretto by Frank Witzel, tells the story of a young woman who wants to break out of the sheltered environment of her family and ultimately summons the devil.
+The production at the Staatsoper Stuttgart was voted ‘Premiere of the Year’ 2024 in the international critics' poll conducted by Opernwelt magazine.